GentleCP/cptools/README.md

 ![license](https://img.shields.io/github/license/GentleCP/cptools)
 # cptools
 `cptools`is a tool repository which is used to save the useful python code when  I learned python.
 Please feel free to use them.
-If you like it, could you please give me a star for this repository, thanks a lot.
+If it is useful for you, give a star for this repository and let more people to know about it, thanks a lot.

 Now, it includes:
 - progress: to show progress bar when waiting for the running program